docker/docs/get-started/index.md

 ## What is a container?

 Now that you've run a container, what _is_ a container?
-Simply put, a container is simply another process on your machine that has been isolated from all other processes on the host machine.
+Simply put, a container is a sandboxed process on your machine that is isolated from all other processes on the host machine.
 That isolation leverages [kernel namespaces and cgroups](https://medium.com/@saschagrunert/demystifying-containers-part-i-kernel-space-2c53d6979504), features that have been in Linux for a long time.
 Docker has worked to make these capabilities approachable and easy to use.
+To summarize, a container:

+- is a runnable instance of an image.
+You can create, start, stop, move, or delete a container using the DockerAPI or CLI.
+- can be run on local machines, virtual machines or deployed to the cloud.
+- is portable (can be run on any OS)
+- Containers are isolated from each other and run their own software, binaries, and configurations.

 > **Creating containers from scratch**
 >
 > If you'd like to see how containers are built from scratch, Liz Rice from Aqua Security
 > has a fantastic talk in which she creates a container from scratch in Go.
-While she makes
+While the talk
-> a simple container, this talk doesn't go into networking, using images for the filesystem,
+> does not go into networking, using images for the filesystem, and other advanced topics,
-> and more.
-But, it gives a _fantastic_ deep dive into how things are working.
+> it gives a _fantastic_ deep dive into how things are working.
 >
 > <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/8fi7uSYlOdc" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>